-VSU Awarded $2.8 Million Grant to Support the University’s Broadband Infrastructure
+VSU Awarded $5 Million to Support the University's Broadband Infrastructure

 Virginia State University has been awarded a significant grant from the National Telecommunication and Information Administration (NTIA) to support the university's broadband infrastructure and digital inclusion on the VSU campus and in the surrounding anchor community.
 The grant, worth $2.8 million, will fund various activities to improve broadband access to provide a secure high-speed network, cloud solutions, and support for research services.
 It also supports community coding initiatives aimed at helping K-12 students in the Ettrick and Petersburg communities.
 The grant will complement the $2.2 million previously received through congressional funding to support VSU's broadband expansion.